CtrlK

 Specificity

 Lists multiple specific concrete actions: writing/reviewing/modifying React components, TypeScript code, styles, UI features, new components, UI changes, styling, accessibility fixes, form handling, component refactoring.
-These are concrete, actionable capabilities.
+Also specifies the directory (app/) and the project (Phoenix AI observability platform).

 3 / 3